Skip to Content

 Depreciation De-Mystified: An Introduction to Rental Property Depreciation

-A property owner will begin taking depreciation deductions as soon as the rental property is placed in service, or in other terms, available for use as a rental.
-Which means terrific news for property owners who sustain a vacancy swiftly after purchase or during renovations.
-How long you have to apply that depreciation hinges both on how long you own and use the property as a rental, and which depreciation method you use.
+A property owner will begin taking depreciation deductions as soon as the rental property is placed in service or, in other terms, available for use as a rental.
+This means terrific news for property owners who sustain a vacancy swiftly after purchase or during renovations.
+How long you have to apply that depreciation hinges both on how long you own and use the property as a rental and which depreciation method you use.

 There are different depreciation methods that determine the amount you can deduct each year.
 Nonetheless, the most common one for residential rental properties is the Modified Accelerated Cost Recovery System (MACRS).
-Generally speaking, MACRS is laid up for several residential rental properties placed in service after 1986.
-In this approach, the disbursals of possessing and properly improving a rental property are spread out over 27.5 years, in effect what the IRS considers to be the “useful life” of a rental house.
+Generally speaking, MACRS is set up for several residential rental properties that were placed in service after 1986.
+In this approach, the disbursals of possessing and properly improving a rental property are spread out over 27.5 years, in effect, what the IRS considers to be the “useful life” of a rental house.

 Depreciation of a rental property is a valuable tool for investors looking to reduce their annual tax obligation.
 Although rental property tax laws can be complex and change quite a bit through the years.
 Consequently, it’s best to work with a qualified tax accountant to ensure that depreciation is actually being calculated and applied correctly.

 When you work with Real Property Management Fairmate, we could help you partner up with accounting professionals who will support you through your depreciation questions and more.
-Retaining our experts can help property owners make sure that there are no unpleasant surprises all during the tax season.
-For more helpful information as to our West Covina property management services, contact us online or give us a call soonest you can at 626-691-9749.
+Retaining our experts can help property owners make sure that there are no unpleasant surprises during the tax season.
+For more helpful information as to our West Covina property management services, contact us online or give us a call as soon as you can at 626-691-9749.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.